-The number of law firms choosing to apply for an alternative business structure (ABS) licence (available to those with non-lawyer ownership or control) continues to increase and is an especially popular choice for incorporated companies.
-Although there has been a slight decline in the overall number of law firms in England and Wales over the past seven years, it has stayed relatively stable.
-This is in contrast to the number of practising solicitors, which continues to grow year-on-year (see profile of solicitor population [#Profile]).
+The number of law firms choosing to apply for an alternative business structure (ABS) licence (available to those with non-lawyer ownership or control) continues to increase and is an especially popular choice for incorporated companies, numbers of which are also increasing.
+There has been a slight decline in the overall number of law firms in England and Wales over the past eight years, with numbers staying relatively stable between 2013 and 2019, before dropping in more recent years, potentially due to fewer new firms being established during the Covid-19 pandemic.
+This is in contrast to the number of practising solicitors, which continues to grow year-on-year (see profile of solicitor population [#population]).

-Total number of law firms 10,444 10,336 10,415 10,420 10,407 10,341 10,107 Firms with an ABS licence 325 424 550 681 791 877 945
+Total number of 10,444 law firms 10,336 10,415 10,420 10,407 10,341 10,107 9,860 Firms with an ABS 325 licence 424 550 681 791 877 945 1040